Strange Weather (Marianne Faithfull album)

-Strange Weather is a 1987 studio album by British singer Marianne Faithfull.

-This album is the first complete studio work recorded by Marianne Faithfull after recovering from a 17-year addiction to heroin in 1986.
-The album's three predecessors on Island Records were all recorded while Faithfull confronted various personal struggles and contained a majority of lyrics and some music penned by Faithfull herself.
-In contrast, Strange Weather is a striking mix of rock, blues and dark cabaret, and though none of the songs were written by Faithfull all are tied together by the spare and nuanced production of Hal Willner along with a notable group of contributing musicians.
-The title track has since become a Faithfull concert staple and has appeared live in three additional recordings.
+Strange Weather is a 1987 studio album by British singer Marianne Faithfull, recorded after recovering from a 17-year addiction to heroin in 1986.
+The album's three predecessors on Island Records were all recorded while Faithfull confronted personal struggles, with most lyrics and some music penned by Faithfull herself.
+In contrast, Strange Weather is a mix of rock, blues and dark cabaret, none written by Faithfull.
+The album was produced by Hal Willner, with musicians including Bill Frisell.
+The title track became a Faithfull concert staple and has appeared live in three additional recordings.

 Overview

-In 1985 Faithfull contributed a single track, "Ballad of the Soldier's Wife", to Lost In The Stars, a tribute to the music of Kurt Weill by various contemporary artists.
+In 1985 Faithfull contributed a single track, "Ballad of the Soldier's Wife", to Lost in the Stars, a tribute to the music of Kurt Weill by various contemporary artists.
 In response to the success of the project and to favourable reviews for Faithfull's contribution, producer Hal Willner suggested the potential of an expanded project of classic compositions, but, according to Willner in Strange Weathers liner notes, he believed it was "one of those projects which usually never comes to fruition."